yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 On the side, he also {{< gh-hovercard "9372" "promoted various Vulkan Extensions to use core methods." >}} In the Vulkan API, vendor extensions are optional features provided by specific hardware vendors or drivers that may not be available on all systems.
 In contrast, core methods are a fundamental part of the Vulkan specification and are guaranteed to be available on all systems that support the API.
 Thus, promoting extensions to use core methods can improve their reliability and portability.

 byte[] made further {{< gh-hovercard "9393" "initialization tweaks to the Vulkan API." >}} These changes included the restoration of `VK_KHR_timeline_semaphore` and `VK_EXT_host_query_reset`, which were mistakenly removed in a previous PR.
-He also added the flag `VK_INSTANCE_CREATE_ENUMERATE_PORTABILITY_BIT_KHR` to the `VkInstanceCreateInfo` structure for `MoltenVK` to allow MoltenVK to be detected as an available Vulkan device.
+He also added the flag `VK_INSTANCE_CREATE_ENUMERATE_PORTABILITY_BIT_KHR` to the `VkInstanceCreateInfo` structure for `MoltenVK` to allow `MoltenVK` to be detected as an available Vulkan device.

-Keep in mind a lot more work is needed in order to get yuzu rendering on macOS devices.
+Keep in mind that a lot more work is needed in order to get yuzu rendering on macOS devices.
 This is only early preliminary work.

 [vonchenplus](https://github.com/vonchenplus) has implemented the {{< gh-hovercard "9401" "draw manager for Maxwell3D" >}} with the aim of eliminating workarounds and reorganising the drawing process to more accurately enumerate the drawing behaviour.
 As a result of these changes, the issue in `Dragon Quest Builders` where some 3D models were not rendering properly has been fixed.